Fort Triumph is a turn-based tactics game available on Steam. Joseph Pugh conducted this review.

 The writing is pretty non-serious and amusing.
 I giggled when the Mage made a reference to how resting works for spellcasters in Dungeons and Dragons.
 That said the story is pretty surface level, don’t expect anything deep.

-Battle maps are randomly generated just like the overworld, however, they have one of three themes from that you can select when you start a skirmish game and you will traverse all three in the campaign.
+Battle maps are randomly generated just like the overworld, however, they have one of three themes that you can select when you start a skirmish game and you will traverse all three in the campaign.

 Each environment has a different flavor both aesthetically and from a game-play perspective.
 The Crypts add different types of exploding urns for example.
-Ones that can freeze, burst into flames or even heal units if you destroy them or knock them into a wall.
+Ones that can freeze, burst into flames, or even heal units if you destroy them or knock them into a wall.
 It’s really neat and can help shake things up because…

 Variety Is The Spice Of Life